PRIVACY NOTICE FOR WEBSITE USERS

 Types of data we process

-• information about your entitlement to work in the UK.
+• Documentation relating to your right to work in the UK

 How we collect your data